-If you suspect a certain food caused your child's rash, tell the doctor and ask about identifying potential food allergies.
+If you think a certain food caused your child's rash, ask your health care provider about potential food allergies.

 Atopic dermatitis can be persistent.
 You may need to try various treatments over months or years to control it.
-And even if treatment is successful, signs and symptoms may return (flare).
+And even if treatment is successful, symptoms may return (flare).

-- Oral drugs that control inflammation.
-For more-severe cases, your doctor may prescribe oral corticosteroids — such as prednisone.
-These drugs are effective but can't be used long term because of potential serious side effects.
+- Pills that control inflammation.
+For more-severe eczema, your health care provider may prescribe pills to help control your symptoms.
+Options might include cyclosporine, methotrexate, prednisone, mycophenolate and azathioprine.
+These pills are effective but can't be used long term because of potential serious side effects.

 - Wet dressings.
-An effective, intensive treatment for severe atopic dermatitis involves wrapping the affected area with topical corticosteroids and wet bandages.
+An effective, intensive treatment for severe eczema involves applying a corticosteroid ointment and sealing in the medication with a wrap of wet gauze topped with a layer of dry gauze.
 Sometimes this is done in a hospital for people with widespread lesions because it's labor intensive and requires nursing expertise.
-Or, ask your doctor about learning how to do this technique at home.
+Or ask your health care provider about learning how to use this technique at home safely.

 Light therapy.
-This treatment is used for people who either don't get better with topical treatments or who rapidly flare again after treatment.
-The simplest form of light therapy (phototherapy) involves exposing the skin to controlled amounts of natural sunlight.
-Other forms use artificial ultraviolet A (UVA) and narrow band ultraviolet B (UVB) either alone or with medications.
+This treatment is used for people who either don't get better with topical treatments or rapidly flare again after treatment.
+The simplest form of light therapy (phototherapy) involves exposing the affected area to controlled amounts of natural sunlight.
+Other forms use artificial ultraviolet A (UVA) and narrow band ultraviolet B (UVB) alone or with drugs.

-Though effective, long-term light therapy has harmful effects, including premature skin aging and an increased risk of skin cancer.
-For these reasons, phototherapy is less commonly used in young children and not given to infants.
-Talk with your doctor about the pros and cons of light therapy.
+Though effective, long-term light therapy has harmful effects, including premature skin aging, changes in skin color (hyperpigmentation) and an increased risk of skin cancer.
+For these reasons, phototherapy is less commonly used in young children and is not given to infants.
+Talk with your health care provider about the pros and cons of light therapy.

 - Relaxation, behavior modification and biofeedback.
-These approaches may help people who scratch habitually.
+These approaches may help people who scratch out of habit.